The Boy with No Name: Release

 The Boy with No Name entered at No. 4 on the UK Album Charts.
 In the U.S., the album debuted at number 58 on the Billboard 200, selling 12,000 copies in its first week.
 The album went gold in the UK.
 "Closer" was released as the first single from the album in the United Kingdom on 23 April 2007, and peaked at No. 10 in the UK Singles Chart (see 2007 in British music).
 Second single "Selfish Jean" made No. 30.
 The final single, "My Eyes", reached No. 60 – their lowest chart placing during their career at the time.
 The full album was available to purchase at the Virgin Megastore at the Coachella Valley Music and Arts Festival in California over the weekend of 27 April 2007 – 29 April 2007.

 Reception

 The Boy with No Name received mixed reviews from music critics.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album received an average score of 57 based on 20 reviews, which indicates "mixed or average reviews".
 NME gave the album 2 out of 10 and labelled it "impotent aural gruel" with "all the soul of a platform announcement".

+Writing for the BBC, Al Fox described the album as their "most eclectic album to date", advising against the single "Closer" giving a false sense of calm tones throughout the album, claiming that the calm and acoustic guitar lead song was "no means a representation" of the wider album.
+Fox claimed that "Selfish Jean" is a flashback to the bands heavier rock sound that had been "dormant" since the release of their debut album Good Feeling in 1997, some ten years earlier, whilst stating that the likes of "Big Chair" continued "a similarly uptempo sound, but with a considerably darker overtone".

+As their first studio album offering since the release of their greatest hits album in 2004, The Boy with No Name was regarded by the BBC as an album in which the band "can afford to take risks", claiming that the band had no "laurels left to rest on" which allowed for the band to be creative and explorative in their recording, songwriting and production techniques for the album.
+As a result, Al Fox for the BBC said that the band tended not to focus on one specific musical direction on the album, but did cite the fact that the band appear to have "bagged" a lot into the one album.
+On the opposing side of the arguments, Joey Willis writing for Glide has described The Boy with No Name as being far from the bands best work, but noted that the album "fits solidly in their top albums and sounds exactly like a Travis album should".